SemMTM/todo-list/README.md

 ### JavaScript
 No errors when passing script.js through the Jshint validator
-- There are 16 functions in this file.
+- There are 22 functions in this file.
 - Function with the largest signature take 1 arguments, while the median is 0.
-- Largest function has 27 statements in it, while the median is 3.5.
+- Largest function has 32 statements in it, while the median is 3.
-- The most complex function has a cyclomatic complexity value of 6 while the median is 1.
+- The most complex function has a cyclomatic complexity value of 7 while the median is 1.
-- No nignificant warnings.

 ### Accessibility
 Fonts and colors used are easily to read and accessibility has been tested on google speed test